AlexJamesWright/METHOD/README.md

 ### Plotting Tools
 The *Src* directory has a tool for interactively plotting the end state of a simulation.
 The `interactivePlot.py` script requires data to be saved after the simulation in the *Data* folder.
 This is done automatically when using the SaveData class---call the class constructor with a pointer to the SimData class whose data you wish to save.
-E.g. enter
-  `SaveData save(&data);`
+Then, simply include
+  `save.saveAll();`
 in *main* after the initial data has been evolved.
 Running the python script as main will load and store the data ready for plotting, and the easiest way to interact with the data is in a python environment such as spyder.

+### Example Simulations
+Example simulations have been provided that illustrate how to use the various classes.
+By typing `make run` in one of the example directories, the relevant object files will be built and executed.
+Data is saved in the *Examples/Data* directory and is easily viewed using the interactivePlot script, run from the root Example directory with something like `spyder interactivePlot.py`.
+For the Kelvin-Helmholtz simulation, running the `animation.py` script will create an animatation called `Output.gif` in the root Example directory to view (may take up to ten minutes to run the simulation and make the animation).
+NOTE: When generating animations, besure to delete all TimeSeries data after each run.

 ### Side notes
-I realise that throughout this project I have misspelt 'auxiliary' as 'auxilliary' (additional 'l').
-Unfortunately, I've realised too late and now it's ingrained!
+I realize that throughout this project I have misspelt 'auxiliary' as 'auxilliary' (additional 'l').
+Unfortunately, I've realized too late and now it's ingrained!

 \* *due to the cryptic and poorly laid out package we have moved bits about and re-order various headers and includes.
-Most of the preprocessor stuff has been deleted (using cuda architechture will result in Cminpack reals defaulting to double precision), some functions have been excluded as they're not needed here, and now for any usage we just include the cminpack.h header file (as opposed to including the cuda scripts directly, which is horrid practice).*
+Most of the preprocessor stuff has been deleted (using NVIDIA hardware will result in Cminpack reals defaulting to double precision), some functions have been excluded as they're not needed here, and now for any usage we just include the cminpack.h header file (as opposed to including the cuda scripts directly, which is horrid practice).*